tpayne/terraform-examples/README.md

 ------------
 The build will only check for HCL syntax and other simple linting errors.
 It does not run the examples against any terraform emulators etc.

 The build will also run a "best practices" scanner to highlight security issues/improvements.
-However, these are not being fixed immediately.
+However, these are not being fixed immediately as they are a mixture of: -

+* Usual false positives
+* Dependent architecture configuration
+* Actually cause issues in public cloud provider due to "features" or bugs

+If you use a sample configuration, please review the issue list generated and resolve them as best suited to your requirements.
+You can get a copy of the latest report from the `Actions` tab.

 [![CI](https://github.com/tpayne/terraform-examples/actions/workflows/testmakegcpsamples.yml/badge.svg)](https://github.com/tpayne/terraform-examples/actions/workflows/testmakegcpsamples.yml)